Bill Cosby Barked Like A Dog In Court Before Being Found Guilty

 — Variety (@Variety) April 26, 2018

 The report also reveals that the barking incident wasn’t the first bizarre thing to happen during Bill Cosby’s sexual assault trial.
-During the first day of the court case actress Nicolle Rochelle, who appeared on several episodes of The Cosby Show as a child, showed up topless to the courthouse to protest the TV icon.
-Twin Cities later revealed that the goal of her topless protest was to make Cosby “uncomfortable,” because that is he “has been doing to woman for decades.”
+During the first day in court, actress Nicolle Rochelle, who appeared on several episodes of The Cosby Show as a child, showed up topless to the courthouse to protest the TV icon.
+Twin Cities later revealed that the goal of her topless protest was to make Cosby “uncomfortable,” because that’s what he “has been doing to woman for decades.”

 Bill Cosby’s case is the first celebrity trial since the emergence of the Me Too and Time’s Up movements.
 In the past year, many people, men and women alike, have come forward to tell their stories of sexual assault against celebrities and people in power.
 Time reports that the allegations have touched Kevin Spacey, Matt Lauer, Harvey Weinstein, James Franco, Danny Masterson, Scott Baio, Gene Simmons, and many more.
-Stars such as Angelina Jolie, Rose McGowan, Gwyneth Paltrow, Ashley Judd, Selma Hayek, Brendan Fraser, have told their shocking stories of sexual abuse.
+Stars such as Angelina Jolie, Rose McGowan, Gwyneth Paltrow, Ashley Judd, Selma Hayek and Brendan Fraser have told their shocking stories of sexual abuse.